National Survey Shows That Excessive Sweating Among Teens Was Previously Under Reported

 In all of the other studies, it was reported that only 2.1% of teens or less suffered from hyperhidrosis.
 The new study shows a big change in the statistics.
 What is believed to have happened is that previous studies had participants under report cases of excessive sweating.

 Another suggestion for the cause of increased cases of excessive sweating, is an increase in diagnosis.
-The experts from the survey believe that there is a good chance that the number of people who received a wrong diagnosis or were told that their sweating was normal was higher.
+The experts from the survey believe that there is a great chance that the number of people who received a wrong diagnosis or were told that their sweating was normal was higher.
 Since the number of people has increased.

 More Was Learned During The Study